wkumari/draft-wkumari-opsawg-sdi/README.md

    acceptable to many operators, and so they have to send employees to remote locations to perform the initial configuration work.
-As well as having a significant monetary cost, it also takes significantly longer to install devices, and is inefficient.
+As well as having a significant monetary cost, it also takes significantly longer to install devices and is generally inefficient.

    There are some workarounds to this, such as asking the vendor to pre- configure the devices before shipping it; asking the smart-hands to